mdgriffith/elm-style-animation/README.md

 My focus was to create something I could use as a UI designer to prototype animations quickly, accurately, and without sneaky errors.

-__Declarative animations__ tend to be very intuitive.
+ElmHtmlAnimations supports __Declarative animations__, which tend to be very intuitive.
 State what the style should be, and it will animate to that style.

 __Animations can be smoothely interrupted.
 Or chained together.__   Its up to you.

-__Relative animation__ such as using __+=__ and __-=__ to animate a property based on its previous value is also available.
+__Relative animation__ such as using `+=` and `-=` to animate a property based on its previous value is also available.
 Though, be aware mixing this and animation interruption can lead to unanticipated results.

 __CSS properties and units are type checked.__  No more elusive property typos, it's all caught at compile-time!
 Didn't know that the skew transform needs to have angle units?
 No problemo, the compiler will let you know.
 Didn't know that rgb colors _must_ be integers and not floats?
 No worries, you don't need to know that.

-__Use custom easing__ such as all the lovely functions in [this library](http://package.elm-lang.org/packages/Dandandan/Easing/2.0.1/Easing#easing-functions)).
+__Use custom easing__ such as all the lovely functions in [this library](http://package.elm-lang.org/packages/Dandandan/Easing/2.0.1/Easing#easing-functions).

 __Manage multiple animations__ by using the `forwardTo` function.
 See the _Showcase_ example to see how it works.

 __Infrastructure for more complicated animations__ is provided.
 Want to do something like animate a position along a path?
 You have the tools to do that.
-(If you're curious, you'd start by writing a custom __to__ function.)
+(If you're curious, you'd start by writing a custom `to` function.)

 ## A rough sketch on how to get started